darshitlimbad/BotsApp/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is not licenced and i will only use it for education purpose so you should also do the same 😊

 ## Contact